-In order for a patient to participate in the registry program, a health care practitioner must provide a certification of diagnosis for at least one of the qualifying medical conditions.
-The patient's application must include this certification in order to participate in the registry program, and the certification must have been given by the practitioner within the previous 90 days of the patient's application.
+In order for a patient to participate in the registry program, a health care practitioner must provide a certification of diagnosis for at least one qualifying medical condition.
+The patient's application must include this certification in order to participate in the registry program, and the certification must have been given by the practitioner within the 90 days prior to the patient's application.
 Practitioners must use the certification form developed by the Commissioner of Health.

-In certain circumstances, the practitioner may also provide a certification of a patient's disability.
+In certain circumstances, the practitioner may also provide a certification of a patient's disability as part of the patient's certification of diagnosis.
 The law allows for patients in the registry program to have a registered designated caregiver if the patient is either unable to self-administer medication or is unable to acquire medical cannabis from a distribution facility due to a developmental or physical disability.
-If the practitioner determines that the disability prevents the patient from doing either one of those activities, the practitioner will provide that determination on the patient's certification of diagnosis.

-Responsibilities during participation
+Responsibilities during participation56

-The law requires that if a health care practitioner agrees to participate in the registry program, the practitioner must continue treatment of the patient for the qualifying medical condition.
-The practitioner must report the health records of the patient throughout that ongoing treatment to the commissioner.
+The law requires that if a health care practitioner agrees to participate in the registry program, the practitioner must continue to treat the patient for the patient's qualifying medical condition.
+Throughout that ongoing treatment, the practitioner must report the health records of the patient to the commissioner.
 The reporting of health records must be made in a manner set by the commissioner and is subject to data privacy provisions.
 Each year, the practitioner also must determine if the patient continues to suffer from a qualifying medical condition and, if so, issue a new certification of that diagnosis.

-&lt;sup>53 See Minn.
-Stat. § 13.04, subd.
-2 (explaining the Tennessen warning).
+53 Minn.
+Stat. § 152.27, subd.
+2, para. (a).